bawbgale/bawbgale.github.io/_posts/2019-02-18-a-personal-connection-between-data-and-user.md

 END
 </pre>

-The chart&#8217;s columns are sorted by this dimension, so they rearrange themselves when the selected city is changed!<figure class="wp-block-image">
+The chart’s columns are sorted by this dimension, so they rearrange themselves when the selected city is changed!<figure class="wp-block-image">

 <img src="https://www.bawbgale.com/wp-content/uploads/2019/02/09_activity_chart-1024x556.png" alt="" class="wp-image-308" srcset="https://www.bawbgale.com/wp-content/uploads/2019/02/09_activity_chart-1024x556.png 1024w, https://www.bawbgale.com/wp-content/uploads/2019/02/09_activity_chart-300x163.png 300w, https://www.bawbgale.com/wp-content/uploads/2019/02/09_activity_chart-768x417.png 768w" sizes="(max-width: 1024px) 100vw, 1024px" /> </figure>

 Finally, I’m a big believer in using color very intentionally.
 I used the practice of first designing the viz with no color at all, then adding color for emphasis.
 So the initial viz is entirely gray, except for the bright orange “Pick a city” prompt.
 Once you select a city, that color is used to highlight the data for this city throughout the viz.

 Admittedly, with only 13 cities and 7 activities, it’s not hard to reach these same conclusions by just eyeballing the viz, without the fancy rules-based narrative.
-But this rules-based approach would scale up to work with a much larger dataset that you can&#8217;t easily eyeball.
+But this rules-based approach would scale up to work with a much larger dataset that you can’t easily eyeball.

 Now that I got my feet wet with Makeover Monday, I plan to participate with new sessions more regularly.
 You can ﻿view and download [my final viz on Tableau Public](https://public.tableau.com/profile/bob.gale#!/vizhome/MakeoverMonday2018w48/Dashboard1).